Dwight Freeney: Seattle Seahawks

 On October 24, 2017, Freeney signed a one-year deal with the Seattle Seahawks.
 After playing in four games recording three sacks, Freeney was released by the Seahawks on November 21, 2017.

 Detroit Lions

 On November 22, 2017, Freeney was claimed off waivers by the Detroit Lions.
+He played in five games with the team.

 Retirement

 Freeney announced his retirement on April 19, 2018, after signing a ceremonial one-day contract with the Colts to retire as a member of the team he spent the majority of his career with.
+On February 8, 2024, Freeney was inducted into the Pro Football Hall of Fame.

+Administrator career

+On April 11, 2025, Freeney joined his alma mater Syracuse to serve as the Director of player development.

 NFL career statistics

 Personal life

 On March 28, 2012, Freeney's financial advisor was arrested and charged with embezzling $2.2 million from Freeney.
 In 2015, Freeney sued Bank of America for $20 million, claiming he trusted the bank's wealth management division with the assets.
+The lawsuit was eventually dismissed.